 Board of Directors

-John Langford, USI Insurance (Board Chair)
+John Langford, Insurance Executive (Board Chair)

 Melissa Banks, State Capacity Building Center (Board Secretary)